On magnetic leaf-wise intersections: Abstract

 \section{Abstract}

-In this article we introduce the notion of a magnetic leaf-wise intersection point which is a generalization of the leaf-wise intersection point with magnetic effects.
-We also prove the existence of magnetic leaf-wise intersection points under certain topological assumptions.
+In this paper we study leaf-wise intersections in a setting where the Hamiltonian perturbation has magnetic effects.
+In particular, we establish their existence under certain topological assumptions on the ambient manifold.